First Line of Defense to Boost Your Immune System

-That said, what we don’t hear enough about is the importance of proper nutrition, a well-rounded exercise regime, and the ability to effectively manage stress, all as a means to naturally increase resistance to colds, flu, and infection.
-And there is no reason to think otherwise regarding COVID-19.
+When it comes to seasonal viruses, we don’t hear enough about the importance of proper nutrition, a well-rounded exercise regime, and the ability to manage stress effectively; all help promote increased resistance to colds, flu, other viruses, and infection, naturally.

 In other words, they all help to build a healthy immune system!

 So What Is The Immune System?

 Basically, the immune system is made up of cells, tissues, and organs that work together synergistically to protect against infection and disease.
 To have a fully functioning immune system requires balance in the immune response.
 So, an efficient immune response protects against disease and various disorders, while an inefficient immune system allows a disease to develop.

 Immune system disorders occur when the response is excessive, lacking, or inappropriately working against its own body tissue.

 There are many research studies correlating a healthy immune system with proper nutrition, which includes antioxidants, phytonutrients, vitamins, and minerals.
 These are all important in supporting a healthy immune system that can fight off substances in the body that could be harmful and/or contribute to chronic and degenerative diseases.
 Let’s briefly discuss these nutritional “buzz-words.”

 Antioxidants prevent or delay acute damage to health by quenching the oxidative free radicals that can damage cellular components.
 It is widely accepted that chronic degenerative diseases such as autoimmune, cancer, and even aging, maybe the result of cumulative oxidative damage to cellular components.

 Phytonutrients are naturally occurring chemicals in plant-based foods that may have antioxidant and/or hormone-like properties.
 These chemicals give fruits, vegetables, legumes, and whole grains their varied colors, flavors, and aromas.
 Some phytonutrients inhibit tumor initiation by blocking the activation of potential carcinogens, while others increase the rate at which cancer-causing chemicals break down.